Module: Members

 }

-var model = await articlePageService.GetArticlePageViewModel(articlePage);
+var model = articlePageService.GetArticlePageViewModel(articlePage);

 return new TemplateResult(model);